Kapernikov/skaffold-helm-tutorial/remote-environment-setup/README.md

 npm install
 ```

+> If you get weird errors in the above, check that your nodejs installation is recent (hint: the one that comes with ubuntu IS NOT RECENT. install the official one).

 3. Go to cloud.hetzner.com, create a project and for this project get an API token.
 4. Set the token